IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	* Verify that fody MethodBoundaryAspect is active
 	* Logging for scan sessions

-* Refactor ResumableFunctionHandler to be multiple classes
 * what are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`

 * Publisher Project
+	* Multiple services [Add service name to attribute]
 	* Scan and send scan result to orchestrator
 	* Use PeriodicTimer to handle background tasks
 		* Send requests to orchestrator